Benjamin West: England

 In August 1763, West arrived in England, on what he initially intended as a visit on his way back to America.
 In fact, he never returned to America.
 He stayed for a month at Bath with William Allen, who was also in the country, and visited his half-brother Thomas West at Reading at the urging of his father.
 In London he was introduced to Richard Wilson and his student Joshua Reynolds.
 He moved into a house in Bedford Street, Covent Garden.
 The first picture he painted in England, Angelica and Medora, along with the Portrait of Robert Monckton, and his Cymon and Iphigenia, painted in Rome, were shown at the exhibition Society of Artists in Spring Gardens in 1764.

 In 1765, he married Elizabeth Shewell, an American he knew from Philadelphia, at St Martin-in-the-Fields.

-Dr Markham, then Headmaster of Westminster School, introduced West to Samuel Johnson, Edmund Burke, Thomas Newton, Bishop of Bristol, James Johnson, Bishop of Worcester, and Robert Hay Drummond, Archbishop of York.
+William Markham, then headmaster of Westminster School, introduced West to Samuel Johnson, Edmund Burke, Thomas Newton, Bishop of Bristol, James Johnson, Bishop of Worcester, and Robert Hay Drummond, Archbishop of York.
 All three prelates commissioned work from him.
 In 1766 West proposed a scheme to decorate St Paul's Cathedral with paintings.
 It was rejected by Richard Terrick, the Bishop of London, but his idea of painting an altarpiece for St Stephen Walbrook was accepted.
 At around this time he also received acclaim for his classical subjects, such as Pylades and Orestes and The Continence of Scipio.

 West was known in England as the "American Raphael".
 His Raphaelesque painting of Archangel Michael Binding the Devil is in the collection of Trinity College, Cambridge.
 He said that "Art is the representation of human beauty, ideally perfect in design, graceful and noble in attitude."